Sigurd F. Olson: Biography

-After studying agriculture, botany, geology, and ecology at Northland College, the University of Wisconsin–Madison, and the University of Illinois, Olson moved to Ely, Minnesota to teach biology at Ely Junior College (now Minnesota North College - Vermilion).
-He later chaired the science department and served as dean.
+The Olsons returned to Ely in 1932, and Sigurd resumed work at the high school and Junior College, where he later chaired the science department and served as dean beginning in 1936.
 In 1947, he resigned from his teaching position and began writing full-time.
 He spent most of his life in the Ely area, working as a canoe guide during the summer months, teaching, and writing about the natural history, ecology, and outdoor life in and around the Boundary Waters.

 On August 27, 1971, a little over a year after the celebration of the first Earth Day, Northland College hosted its first environmental conference.
 Among those invited to address the two-day conference were Senator Gaylord Nelson and Sigurd Olson.
 The conference became "the instrument of origin of the Sigurd Olson Environmental Institute," as Robert Matteson, the founder of the institute, wrote.
 With energy to move in a new and exciting direction, and guided by the philosophies of Sigurd Olson, the institute opened its doors in spring of 1972, embarking on more than 30 years of serving Northland College and the Lake Superior region.

 In 1974, Olson earned the John Burroughs Medal, the highest honor in nature writing.
 He died on January 13, 1982, of a heart attack while snowshoeing near his home.
 He received a tribute from the US Senate on the 100th anniversary of his birth.
 David Backes wrote a biography on Olson titled A Wilderness Within – The Life of Sigurd F. Olson which was published in the late 1990s.